goodeggs/angular-cached-resource/README.md

 ## News

-It looks like this sort of functionality might be built into Angular 2.0.
+It looks like this sort of functionality might be built into the upcoming Angular 2.0.
 [Check out the design document here](https://docs.google.com/document/d/1DMacL7iwjSMPP0ytZfugpU4v0PWUK0BT6lhyaVEmlBQ/edit#).

 ----